JohannesSeikowsky/gutenberg_updates/README.md

 ## Architecture
 `main.py` is the main script that orchestrates the five-step pipeline for each book.
 It's deliberately very simple and straightforward.
 There's a separate file for each of the five steps: `summaries.py`, `categories.py`, `readability.py`, `wiki_for_books.py`, `wiki_for_authors.py`

+Right now all necessary data is obtained through scraping the Project Gutenberg page once for each book.
+The 2 relevant scraping functions are in `utils.py`.
+Maybe this can be integrated in a better way with the publishing process.

 To make the code easier to understand I added a comment at the top of each of these files describing their general logic briefly.
 I recommend reading those comments before trying to understand the code itself.

 ## Results